 Number of New Cases Falling

 First, the good news.
 Researchers at the Centers for Disease Control and Prevention (CDC) report that adult diabetes rates have begun to level off.
 While the number of people living with the disease increased an average of 0.6 percent annually between 2008 and 2012, the number of new cases fell an average of 5.4 percent.

-Diabetes occurs when the body does not produce or properly use insulin.
-Insulin is a hormone that aids in the conversion of sugar, starches and other foods into energy that is needed for daily life.
-Persons with type 1 diabetes, previously called juvenile-onset diabetes, have a total lack of insulin which requires insulin injections or a pump.
-Those with type 2 diabetes, previously called adult-onset diabetes, have insulin, but cannot use it effectively and are in a state of "insulin resistance” requiring medications and/or insulin injections.
+People with type 1 diabetes, previously called juvenile-onset diabetes, have a total lack of insulin which requires insulin injections or a pump.
+Those with type 2 diabetes, previously called adult-onset diabetes, have insulin, but cannot use it effectively.
+They are in a state of "insulin resistance," requiring medications and/or insulin injections.

-"While the CDC is reporting a slowdown in numbers diagnosed, there are still many people living with diabetes who are undiagnosed, and many others who are at high risk for developing type 2 diabetes,” said Dr. Gordner.
+"While the CDC is reporting a slowdown in numbers diagnosed, there are still many people living with diabetes who are undiagnosed, and many others who are at high risk for developing type 2 diabetes," Dr. Gordner said.

 The bad news is that the American Diabetes Association says another 86 million Americans have prediabetes – a condition marked by higher than normal blood sugars – and 30% of them will go on to develop type 2 diabetes within five years unless they address their risk factors.

 Also, African Americans and Hispanics are more at risk for the disease.